Editors' Pick Additional Buyer’s Stamp Duty (ABSD): A Comprehensive Guide

 What did this result in?

-Increased likelihood of property speculation (where buyers rush to purchase properties before a predicted spike in market prices, in the hopes of reselling them in the future for profits), and thus the looming threat of a housing bubble problem.
+Increased likelihood of property speculation (where buyers rush to purchase residential properties before a predicted spike in market prices, in the hopes of reselling them in the future for profits), and thus the looming threat of a housing bubble problem.

 As a result of this, the government began introducing cooling measures from 2009 to soften the demand on residential housing – thus, ensuring a smooth and sustainable property market recovery, while keeping housing prices affordable for Singaporeans.